tradle/mycloud/README.md

 you'll typically see the tables prefixed per the servless convention, [service]-[stage]-[name] e.g. the `presence` table is `tradle-dev-presence` on the `dev` stage

-- pubkeys: maps public keys to identities that control them
+- `pubkeys`: maps public keys to identities that control them
-- presence:
+- `presence`: Iot client sessions
-- seals: tracks blockchain seals for objects, watches placed on expected seals, and seals queued for write
+- `seals`: tracks blockchain seals for objects, watches placed on expected seals, and seals queued for write
-- inbox: inbound messages from users
+- `inbox`: inbound messages from users
-- outbox: outbound messages to users
+- `outbox`: outbound messages to users
-- users: user state objects
+- `users`: user state objects
-- friends: known Tradle/MyCloud nodes
+- `friends`: known Tradle/MyCloud nodes
-- events: master log, which due to performance issues, is ironically written to post-fact
+- `events`: master log, which due to performance issues, is ironically written to post-fact
-- bucket-x: tables that store instances of Tradle models, e.g. tradle.PhotoID, tradle.MyLifeInsurance, tradle.FormRequest.
-Each table stores multiple types, and types are mapped deterministically to a table "bucket"
+- `bucket`-x: tables that store resources created from Tradle models, e.g. tradle.Application, tradle.PhotoID, tradle.MyLifeInsurance, tradle.FormRequest.
+Each table stores multiple types, and types are mapped deterministically to a table "bucket".
+Anything that gets put in inbox/outbox also ends up stored and indexed here.
+The GraphQL API reads from here.
-- push-subscribers (todo)
+- `conf`: undifferentiated key/value store where you can store application and system-level configuration values.
+Currently stored push notification subscription information.
+- `kv`: undifferentiated key/value store.
+This might be going away in favor of the `conf` table.
+Currently it's used by the Onfido plugin to store intermediate application/check state.

 #### Buckets

 - ObjectsBucket: stores all objects send/received to/from users
 - SecretsBucket: if I told you, I'd have to kill you.
 It stores the private keys for your MyCloud's identity.
+- PublicConfBucket: won't be around much longer, but currently stores the pulic identity file
-- PublicConfBucket: will probably be renamed to ConfBucket soon.
+- PrivateConfBucket: may be renamed to ConfBucket soon.
 It stores public/private configuration like: identity, styles, and bot plugin configuration files
-- ContentAddressedBucket: content-addressed storage, usable by bots
+- ContentAddressedBucket: content-addressed storage, usable by bots.
+Use via `bot.contentAddressedStorage`
 - FileUploadBucket: because Lambda and IoT message-size limits, any media embedded in objects sent by users is first uploaded here

 #### Functions